python/cpython/Doc/library/configparser.rst

 .. data:: MAX_INTERPOLATION_DEPTH

    The maximum depth for recursive interpolation for :meth:`get` when the *raw* parameter is false.
-This is relevant only for the :class:`ConfigParser` class.
+This is relevant only for the :class:`~ConfigParser.ConfigParser` class.

 .. seealso::